Orange-OpenSource/floss-toolbox/toolbox/diver/README.md

 bash lines-count.sh --url "HTTP-or-SSH-URL-of-Git-repository"
 ```

-### Check if sources have headers
+### Check if headers exist in sources using templates

 _Keywords: #headers #sources #SPDX_

 It is possible to run a scan in a project to check wether or not the source files contain (in fact start by) some header text.
 For example it is a good practice or mandatory to have headers in sources files with legal mentions, and sometimes some headers can be missing.
-The *check-sources-headers.rb* script will text a raw text file (without useless new lines or whitespaces), and generate some templates using commnets symbols.
+The *check-sources-headers.rb* script will take a raw text file (without useless new lines or whitespaces), and generate some templates using comments symbols.
 If will look for source files in the project, and check if files start by the decorated version of the text, i.e. the template.

 ```shell
 # Run the script to scan the given folder and using the given raw text template